Saint Xavier University: Academics

-Saint Xavier University has one of the most diverse undergraduate student bodies in Chicago and is a federally-designated Hispanic-serving institution.
+Saint Xavier University has one of the most diverse undergraduate student bodies in Chicago and is a federally designated Hispanic-serving institution.

-Campuses

-Chicago
+Campus

-Saint Xavier's 109 acre main campus is located in City of Chicago in the Mt.
+Saint Xavier's 109 acre main campus is located in Chicago in the Mt.
 Greenwood neighborhood on the corner of 103rd Street and Central Park Avenue.
 It is in close proximity to the suburb of Evergreen Park, Illinois.

 The university's main campus is made up of several buildings, including the Warde Academic Center, which is the oldest building on campus and houses administrative offices and the library; the Shannon Center; McDonough Chapel, a small Catholic chapel; the Graham School of Management Building; Andrew Conference Center and Driehaus Center.
 Within a mile of the main campus are the Visual Arts Center and O'Grady Center, which houses the departments of University Relations and University Advancement.

-In 2001, an influx of students to the University led to the opening of four new dormitories on campus.
+In 2001, an influx of students to the university led to the opening of four new dormitories on campus.
 Residence halls listed below;